DETAILED ACTION

 Regarding the outlet valve being for an ostomy bag, however, the limitations of “ostomy bag” are considered functional language (describe the function of the bag to be used for the purpose of ostomy).
 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does (Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 (Fed.
 Cir.
 1990)).
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
 In the instant case, the device of Falconer discloses all the structure as claimed, and the disclosed bag is further stated for use for body waste or body fluids (Col. 1 lines 5-7).
 As such, it is capable of performing the functions as claimed (i.e., it is capable of functioning as an ostomy bag).

-Regarding detent comprising a raised protrusion and provision of an audible or tactile confirmation that the outlet element is at, or near, the limit position, Jepsen teaches a detent 9 comprising raised protrusions (12 and 13) configured to ride over a protrusion 10 (protrusion 10 slides within detent 9) wherein at a limit position (position of recess 9 just prior to annular recess 11) that defines the point furthest from the first end at which the outlet element is in the closed configuration with protrusion 10 entering annular recess 11 when in the open configuration, the detent 9 includes a raised protrusion 12 that provides tactile feedback to the user of the position of the valve with regard to its open and closed configuration (¶0027 bumps are there to provide tactile feedback to the user of the position of the valve stem with respect to the housing…when the user feels the proximal bump 12 during twisting of the valve stem, the user will know that the annular recess has been reached) for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.
+Furthermore, Jepsen, in the same field endeavor of valved outlets for ostomy devices (Abstract), teaches raised protrusions (12 and 13) configured to ride over a detent comprising an elongate protrusion 10 at a limit position (position of recess 9 just prior to annular recess 11) that defines the point furthest from the first end at which the outlet element is in the closed configuration with protrusion 10 entering annular recess 11 when in the open configuration, the raised protrusion 12 that provides tactile feedback to the user of the position of the valve with regard to its open and closed configuration (¶0027 bumps are there to provide tactile feedback to the user of the position of the valve stem with respect to the housing…when the user feels the proximal bump 12 during twisting of the valve stem, the user will know that the annular recess has been reached) for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the detent of Falconer to have included a bump within that interacts with the protrusion in which the detent rides over, as taught by Jepsen, for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the detent of Falconer in view of Nakagami to have been positioned such that it interacts with the protrusion in which the detent rides over and provides tactile confirmation that the outlet element is at, or near, the limit position, that defines the point furthest from the first end at which the outlet element is in the closed configuration as taught by Jepsen, for the purpose of providing tactile feedback to the user as to the open and closed configuration of the device ¶0027.

-Claim(s) 2, 3, and 16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Falconer (U.S. Patent No. 6,021,928) in view of Jepsen (U.S. Publication 2017/0156919) and further in view of Allen (U.S. Publication 2022/0054296).
+Claim(s) 16 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Falconer (U.S. Patent No. 6,021,928) in view of Nakagami (U.S. Publication 2020/0271232) and further in view of Jepsen (U.S. Publication 2017/0156919) and Allen (U.S. Publication 2022/0054296).

-Regarding claims 2, 3, and 16 Falconer in view of Jepsen suggest the outlet valve as claimed in claim 1 (Claims 2 and 3 dependent from) and claim 15 (Claim 16 dependent from).
-Falconer discloses the valve base comprising the detent and the outlet element comprising one protrusion, but does not expressly disclose two or more protrusions, or the detent being arranged on the outer face of the valve base adjacent to the housing and the protrusions arranged on the intake tube adjacent to the housing as the detent is arranged on the housing and the protrusions are arranged on element 30).
+Regarding claim 16 Falconer in view of Nakagami and Jepsen suggest the outlet valve as claimed in claim 15.
+Falconer in view of Nakagami and Jepsen do not expressly disclose the detent being arranged on the outer face of the valve base adjacent to the housing and the protrusions arranged on the intake tube adjacent to the housing.

 However, Allen in the same field of endeavor of valves for ostomy bags (Abstract) discloses a detent 42 arranged on (¶0031 42 formed in planar member 26) an outer face 26 adjacent to (¶0031 adjacent to entrance to passage 24 formed by housing 38) a housing 38 and two or more protrusions (¶0032 first formation may include multiple projections which are spaced apart from each other around the outer surface of the body to ensure engagement) arranged on a body 14 adjacent to housing (as 42 is adjacent and 40 is in line with 42 it is also adjacent).

-Regarding the positioning of the detent and protrusion adjacent to the housing, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have rearranged the detent and protrusion of Falconer in view of Jepsen to be in the located adjacent to the housing since this claimed position of the detent and protrusion being on the intake tube and outer face of the valve base adjacent to the housing does not change the detent and protrusions ability to maintain the position of the device and ride over one another to create a tactile feedback when at the limit position of rotation.
+Regarding the positioning of the detent and protrusion adjacent to the housing, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have rearranged the detent and protrusion of Falconer in view of Nakagami and Jepsen to have been located adjacent to the housing since this claimed position of the detent and protrusion being on the intake tube and outer face of the valve base adjacent to the housing does not change the detent and protrusions ability to maintain the position of the device and ride over one another to create a tactile feedback when at the limit position of rotation.
 Since applicant has not given any criticality to why the position of the detent and protrusion disclosed has any importance to the function of the claimed device, the Federal Circuit held that, where the only difference between the prior art and the claims was the position of a claimed element and altering the position of that claimed element would not have modified the operation of the device, the claimed device was not patentably distinct from the prior art device because it merely involved the rearrangement of parts.
 See MPEP 2144.
 In re Japikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950).

 Conclusion